ladothlak/script-gen/README.md

 *jerry: well I'm just saying*

-The model needs more training and perhaps refinement of hyperparameters to improve these results
+The model needs more training and perhaps refinement of hyperparameters to improve these results.